apollographql/specs-core/core.spec.md

 ### Why is versioning in the URL, not a directive argument?

 The version is in the URL because when a human reader visits the URL, we would like them to be taken to the documentation for the *version of the feature used by this document*.
 Many text editors will turn URLs into hyperlinks, and it's highly desirable that clicking the link takes the user to the correct version of the docs.
-Putting the version information in a separate argument to the `@core` directive would prevent this.
+Putting the version information in a separate argument to the {@core} directive would prevent this.

 # Prefixing